Soulmatters/soulmatters-Design/content/pages/_team.md

 ---
 title: Our team
+intro: >-
+  SoulMatters Design it's a company that offers web design services.

+  We use the latest technologies in web development and we successfully meet the most demanding requirements of our customers.

+  In our opinion, the first impression matters and the soul as well - fact which it can be observed in our work.
+It's Soulmatters Design and we create web pages with a unique, functional and user-friendly design.

+  We take care of creating the right image and functionality for every project and guiding our clients with valuable information.

+  In creating a website, our team use the latest web development technologies and this will drive our projects to new perspectives.

+   Soulmaters Design is a company with a young team, which constantly want to bring good changes for world wide web.
+Our team is ready to courageously accept the new challenges in web development.

+  Our team is extremely happy to "encode" a dream and then to reveal it as a successful website.
+Soulmatters Design is working with pleasure for it's customers and it's obtaining results through perseverence.

+  Now, among us, you can have a Web Progressive Application.
+Give to yourself a chance to have a performant website and the results won't be late.
 team:
   - description: >-
       My detail oriented skills have always been appreciated and were a great